Text, logo

 Bronfenbrenner, U. (2004).
 Making human beings human: Bioecological perspectives on human development.
 Sage.

 Brymer, M., Schreiber, M., Gurwitch, R., Hoffman, D., Graham, M., Garst, L., & Speier, A. (2020).
 Parent/Caregiver guide to helping families cope with the COVID-19 pandemic.
-National Center for Child Traumatic Stress. https://www.nctsn.org/resources/parent-caregiver-guide-to-helping-families-cope-with-the-coronavirus-disease-2019
+National Center for Child Traumatic Stress.
+Retrieved May 13, 2025, from https://www.nctsn.org/resources/parent-caregiver-guide-to-helping-families-cope-with-the-coronavirus-disease-2019

 Center on the Developing Child at Harvard University.
 (2016).
 From best practices to breakthrough impacts: A science-based approach to building a more promising future for young children and families. http://www.developingchild.harvard.edu

 Center on the Developing Child at Harvard University.
 (2021).
-An Action Guide for Policymakers, Connecting the Brain to the Rest of the Body; Health and Learning Are Deeply Interconnected in the Body (Working Paper No. 15). https://46y5eh11fhgw3ve3ytpwxt9r-wpengine.netdna-ssl.com/wp-content/uploads/2020/10/2020_WP15_actionguide_FINAL.pdf
+Connecting the brain to the rest of the body: Health and learning are deeply interconnected in the body (Working Paper No. 15). https://developingchild.harvard.edu/resources/working-paper/connecting-the-brain-to-the-rest-of-the-body-early-childhood-development-and-lifelong-health-are-deeply-intertwined/

 Clothier, S., Cohen, J., Onunaku, N., & Poppe, J. (2005).
 Helping young children succeed: Strategies to promote early childhood social and emotional development.
 Early Childhood Research and Policy Report to the National Conference of State Legislatures.